Thiruchitrambalam

+Thiruchitrambalam was released in theatres on 18 August 2022 to critical acclaim, with praise directed towards the performances (particularly Dhanush, Menen and Bharathiraja), music, cinematography, script and direction.
+Critically and commercially successful, the film grossed ₹101 crore worldwide.
+It is one of the highest-grossing Tamil films of 2022 and Dhanush's highest-grossing film worldwide in his career to that point.
+The film won two awards at the 70th National Film Awards: Best Actress (Menen) and Best Choreography (Sathish Krishnan).

 Plot

-Thiruchitrambalam alias shortly "Pazham" is a delivery agent, in a food delivery company, who lives with his strict father Inspector Neelakandan and paternal grandfather whose name is also Thiruchitrambalam.
+Thiruchitrambalam alias "Pazham" (literally fruit in Tamil) is a food delivery agent who lives with his strict father Inspector Neelakandan and paternal grandfather whose name is also Thiruchitrambalam.
 His mother and sister died in an accident, because of his father's negligence.
 Unable to forgive his father, Pazham avoids talking to him even though they live under the same roof.
-His only comfort is his childhood friend Shobana with whom he opens up to.
+His only comfort is his childhood friend Shobana whom he opens up to.
 As Pazham navigates through his life, he ends up falling for his childhood crush Anusha.
-As an immature man, he seeks help to Shobana and she gives ideas to propose his love to Anusha.
+As an immature man, he seeks help from Shobana and she gives ideas to propose his love to Anusha.